 We have taken careful consideration to contemplate the ethical implications when designing our analysis framework.
 We had to generate the access tokens for the corresponding 53,377 mini-apps comprising both WeChat and Baidu, to verify if the identified secrets can lead to security and privacy exposures; note that secrets can be changed by developers, and enabling IP whitelisting can make leaked secrets unexploitable.
 We refrained from calling any Modify API to avoid modification or deletion of mini-app data; we verified such APIs only on our test mini-app we created for research.
 To understand and measure the real and immediate threat to mini-apps with valid access tokens, we call only those Get APIs whose results can be used to call the Modify APIs in order to verify if a mini-app's data can be modified.
 We also did not arbitrarily call any server-side API to avoid resource exhaustion.
 According to the regulations from our university's Research Ethics Unit, we took multiple precautions to prevent the exposure of secrets from our collection database.
 We did not store any unnecessary data returned from the calls and erased the minimally captured data appropriately after the analysis.
-We also have disclosed our findings to Tencent and Baidu, including the list of all the server-side APIs that can be abused when the app secret is known.
+As stated by the principle of justice, the population that benefits from an experiment should be the same that takes the risk of that experiment [34].
+From this perspective, we believe the advantages that mini-apps may gain from our research may outweigh the minimized risks that may arise from the data collection.
+Meanwhile, we have also responsibly disclosed our findings to Tencent and Baidu, including the list of all the server-side APIs that can be abused when the app secret is known.
 Tencent notified us, stating, "For increments, we will have a review mechanism, and if hard-coded is detected, it will not be approved for release.
 For inventory, we will notify developers to fix it, but some developers don't fix it, such is the case in your report."
 Although we successfully reported to Baidu using their portal, it was more complicated than Tencent.
 The email to their security team (security@baidu.com) was declined because of authentication requirement, and the report required a Chinese phone number to be bound to the reporting account.